“There Was the Moon” by Ben Lapid.

-From one second to the other, you find yourself in a mysterious place without any way to go back as a bridge to an enormous, nearly brutalist building is your only path to progress.
-In front of the architectural monstrosity, a message was left for you:
+From one second to the other, you find yourself in a mysterious place with only a bridge to an enormous, nearly brutalist building in front of you.
+There you find a message:

 “A monolith stands still in the deep dark water.